AWS vs Digitalocean vs Google Cloud vs Heroku vs Azure – Choose Best for a Startup

 Why choose AWS over competitors?
 Advantages of the service

-With so many cloud services providers on the market, why do companies choose Amazon Web Services to host the infrastructure for their websites and apps?
+Cloud technologies are on the rise, and the number of cloud service providers continues to grow.
+Today, you need a cloud computing services provider for almost any product you want to develop, from a mobile app or online gaming platform to a SaaS CRM system or blockchain solution.
+But with so many cloud service providers on the market, why do companies choose Amazon Web Services to host the infrastructure for their websites and apps?
 There are several compelling reasons for this:

 • Easy to start working with

 Even a beginner developer is able to implement Amazon Web Services infrastructure within a project.
-Short, 10-minutes tutorials provide a great introduction to the service and the simple step-by-step guides prepared by Amazon are useful for those building their first app with AWS.
+Short, 10-minutes tutorials provide a great introduction to the cloud service, and the simple step-by-step guides prepared by Amazon are useful for those building their first app with AWS.

 • Flexibility